Video assistant referee: 2026 FIFA World Cup

-Criticism
+Issues and criticism

 The use of video technology at the 2017 FIFA Confederations Cup was criticised after several contentious moments involving VAR at the tournament.
 It was accused of "creating as much confusion as clarity".

-Further criticism was leveled at VAR after it suffered issues preventing its use, for example in a Portuguese match where a supporter's flag had been obscuring the VAR camera, or in the 2018 A-League Grand Final between Newcastle Jets and Melbourne Victory where the VAR software suffered a technical malfunction which prevented the assistant referee from viewing the replay, allowing Melbourne Victory to wrongly score the only goal of the game and win the A-League Championship with it.
+In some instances, VAR has suffered technical difficulties preventing its use.
+In a 2018 Primeira Liga match between Boavista F.C. and AVS Futebol SAD, a Boavista flag in the stands obscured a VAR camera that would have provided review for an offside call.
+In the 2018 A-League Grand Final between Newcastle Jets and Melbourne Victory, the VAR software suffered a technical malfunction which prevented the assistant referee from viewing the replay, allowing Melbourne Victory a wrongly awarded goal that won them the A-League Championship.

 After the introduction of VAR in the 2018 World Cup, FIFA deemed it a success.
 Nevertheless, the use (or lack of use) of VAR has been criticised.
 Independent assessments note that while most decisions were made correctly as a result of VAR, some were wrong despite VAR review and some decisions which were called incorrectly were not even reviewed.
-There have also been incidents when there has been miscommunication between VAR and the referee, such as Liverpool FC v Tottenham FC in September 2023 which ended up being a crucial mistake after VAR told the referee the wrong decision after they thought the on-field decision was the other way about.The Guardian concludes that VAR has been most effective for factual decisions such as offsides and mistaken identities, while subjective decisions such as penalties or the disciplining of players have fared much worse.
+There have also been incidents when there has been miscommunication between VAR and the referee, such as Liverpool FC v Tottenham FC in September 2023 which ended up being a crucial mistake after VAR told the referee the wrong decision after they thought the on-field decision was the other way about.
+The Guardian concludes that VAR has been most effective for factual decisions such as offsides and mistaken identities, while subjective decisions such as penalties or the disciplining of players have fared much worse.
 Lack of clarity and consistency are two main areas of weakness.
 In addition, research from the University of Bath found that, on average, "participants thought the ball was kicked 132 miliseconds later than it actually was", proving that the technology at present has issues with accuracy.

 Another line of criticism has been targeted at the effectiveness of the system in achieving its goal.
 In the opinion of Scott Stinson from the National Post, VAR, like any other replay system, fails to correct human error and instead only adds to the controversies because human judgment is still necessary.
 Human error has significant social causes as well, as a research study done in Italy found that players with darker skin complexion were "more likely to receive punishment for fouls" with all else held constant.
-Such bias, including unconscious bias, may not be removed entirely by VAR, as it still relies on human judgment to make the final call..Concerns also arise even with VAR's accuracy.
-In the 2018-19 Champions League quarterfinals, VAR ruled out a last-minute Manchester City goal against Tottenham due to Agüero’s marginal offside.
+Such bias, including unconscious bias, may not be removed entirely by VAR, as it still relies on human judgment to make the final call.
+Concerns also arise even with VAR's accuracy.
+In the 2018–19 Champions League quarterfinals, VAR ruled out a last-minute Manchester City goal against Tottenham due to Agüero's marginal offside.
 While technically correct, it highlighted issues with delayed flagging and ultra-tight decisions, leaving City’s fans devastated.